Dork Age: Television Networks

 - That painful time when Cartoon Network attempted to put more emphasis on live action programming.

 - A lot of sports fans consider ESPN to be in one now, especially with its flagship program SportsCenter.
-The sports news show rose to great popularity in the 90s due to its charismatic anchors that could deliver scores and highlights with a touch of witty banter.
-More recently, though, the show seems to be more focused on trumpeting its hosts over the games they're supposed to be reporting on, through endless "analysis" segments that last way too long for many viewers.
+The sports news show rose to great popularity in The Nineties due to its charismatic anchors that could deliver scores and highlights with a touch of witty banter.
+More recently though, the show seems to be more focused on trumpeting its hosts over the games they're supposed to be reporting on through endless "analysis" segments that last way too long for many viewers.
 What's more, the Skip Bayless and Stephen A Smiths they have on now come off as too egotistical and annoying in the eyes of many.

-- The Disney Channel (and perhaps the company as a whole too) went through one of these for the better half of a decade, generally agreed on to have begun with the premiere of Hannah Montana and ended with the premiere of Gravity Falls.
-They shoved animation to the side in favor of cheap, mediocre, tween-oriented sitcoms and TV movies that acted as little more than vehicles for whatever pop-star they were trying to bring into the limelight.
+- The Disney Channel (and perhaps the company as a whole too) went through one of these for the better half of a decade, generally agreed to have begun with the premiere of Hannah Montana (which coincides with the end of Kim Possible) and to have concluded with the premiere of Gravity Falls.
+During this period, they shoved animation to the side in favor of cheap, mediocre, tween-oriented sitcoms and TV movies that acted as little more than vehicles for whatever pop-star they were trying to bring into the limelight.
 They hardly even used their own mascots anymore!
-Then, they began to go back to their roots by creating brand-new, well-received animated shows while also making new shorts starring Mickey.
+Fortunately, starting in 2010, they began to go back to their roots by creating brand-new, well-received animated shows while also making new shorts starring Mickey.note

 - GSN (Game Show Network) went through this in 1997-98, when they temporarily lost the rights to nearly all Mark Goodson-Bill Todman game shows.
 While this did have the benefit of adding a whole slew of lesser-known shows, it also brought several critically-panned original shows (the nadir being Faux Pause, which was a horribly unfunny MSTing of obscure game shows).
 The 1997-98 era earned the Fan Nickname "Dark Period".
 By 2000, they had regained most of the Goodson-Todman library, but lost the rights to popular The Price Is Right reruns.
 In 2004, the network rebranded from "Game Show Network" to GSN, seemingly to move the phrase "game show" out of the way and allow for more reality shows and casino-based programming.
 Since then, the network's lineup has been in a near-constant state of flux, so whether or not it is still in a Dork Age is ultimately up to the individual viewer.